 Our success depends to a significant degree upon the continued contributions of key management and other personnel, some of whom could be difficult to replace, including Ronald P. Erickson, our Chairman and Phil Bosua, our Chief Executive Officer.
 We do not maintain key person life insurance covering any of our officers.
 Our success will depend on the performance of our officers, our ability to retain and motivate our officers, our ability to integrate new officers into our operations, and the ability of all personnel to work together effectively as a team.
 Our officers do not currently have employment agreements.
 Our failure to retain and recruit officers and other key personnel could have a material adverse effect on our business, financial condition and results of operations.
 Our success also depends on our continued ability to identify, attract, hire, train, retain and motivate highly skilled technical, managerial, manufacturing, administrative and sales and marketing personnel.
 Competition for these individuals is intense, and we may not be able to successfully recruit, assimilate or retain sufficiently qualified personnel.
-In particular, we may encounter difficulties in recruiting and future customers.
+In particular, we may encounter difficulties in recruiting and retaining a sufficient number of qualified technical personnel, which could harm our ability to develop new products and adversely impact our relationships with existing and future customers.
 The inability to attract and retain necessary technical, managerial, manufacturing, administrative and sales and marketing personnel could harm our ability to obtain new customers and develop new products and could adversely affect our business and operating results.